 Avoiding the common PCI compliance mistakes below is not only good for your customers, it’s also good for your own company’s bottom line.

 Encrypt all cardholder data store encryption keys securely and separately in as few locations as possible.
 Storing that sensitive data in a plain text format makes it easy for it to fall into the wrong hands and become compromised.

-Many payment systems will not store the complete 16-digit card after the transaction has occurred and won’t store the CVV either to reduce the risk that a database breach will provide usable credit card data.
+Many payment systems will not store the full 16-digit card after the transaction and won’t store the CVV either to reduce the risk that a database breach will provide usable credit card data.

 Not Properly Controlling User Privileges

 A common problem in small offices is that they’ll give all the users the same Admin or “master” privilege level instead of taking the time to set access levels that make sense for their organization.
 For example, your salesperson most likely won’t need the same privileges to create customer quotes as your accounts receivable team that processes incoming payments.